Airtable Document Generation: Automate PDFs & Invoices

 First, you need to create a TypeFlow account and authorize access to your Airtable workspace (you can connect your Airtable account here).

 This connection allows TypeFlow to read data from your bases when generating documents.
 You can select only the bases you want to work with.
+TypeFlow Airtable integration page showing the Connect to Airtable button to authorize access and select which bases to use

-Step 2: Build your template
+Step 2: Build Your Template

 2.1 Pick or build a template